FuchsEDV/Thrixty/README.md

 ### 8.)
 General Description

-A short explanation, what Thrixty is doing:
+A short explanation of what Thrixty does:
 * After including and interpreting the JS, create namespace "Thrixty" and wait for the site to finish loading.
 * Look for all divs with a class of "thrixty" ("div.thrixty").
 * Initialize a Player instance for each div found.